 I laughed it off.
 I felt the initial sting but I’d had a couple of beers and felt good enough to ignore it.
 Three days later though, it sprang from the darkest parts of my mind again, reminding me of my ugly, horrible body and that no one would ever want me.

 I struggled, I tried to shake it off, I struggled some more, and then I pulled myself out of it.
 And this is only because I had done years of work on my mental health and self image; a comment like that ten years ago would have destroyed me.

 So.
 What’s the moral of the long-winded story?
 There are a couple:

-If you are insecure about your body (female or male, 16 or 60, in any city, country, world), you are not alone.
+If you are insecure about your body, you are not alone.

 You can put the hours into your insecurities, self image and mental health through therapy, journaling, and research.
 Change is possible, but work from the inside.

 If you’re thinking about being a dick to someone, consider if it could actually emotionally scar them.
 If the answer is yes: just be kind to them instead.
 If the answer is no: just be kind to them instead.